zonemaster/zonemaster-backend/Doc/zonemaster-backend-installation-instructions.md

 Only do this when you first install the Zonemaster backend. _If you do this on an existing system, you will wipe out the data in your database_.

 **Starting starman**

+In all the examples below, replace `/home/user` with the path to your own home directory (or, of course, wherever you want).

 ```
 $ starman --error-log=/home/user/logs/backend_starman.log --listen=127.0.0.1:5000 --pid=/home/user/logs/starman.pid --daemonize /usr/local/bin/zonemaster_webbackend.psgi
 $ cat ~/logs/backend_starman.log ## To verify starman has started